-Youth life jackets are designed to provide buoyancy to children over 50 lbs.
 While kids’ life jackets are rated for younger and smaller children (30 to 50 lbs), youth life jackets cater to older kids and teenagers who weigh between 50 and 90 lbs.
 If your kid has had a growth spurt during the last 12 months, be sure to check their weight before heading out onto the lake this summer – they may be due for an upgrade.
-Choosing the best life jacket for youth is quite easy – make sure they’re both highly buoyant and comfortable.
-Teenagers are notorious for being image-conscious, so a smart design won’t hurt.
-Below are the 9 best youth life jackets I found after doing hours of research.
+Choosing the best life jacket for kids and youth is quite easy – make sure they’re both highly buoyant and comfortable.
+Kids and teenagers are notorious for being image-conscious, so a smart design won’t hurt.
+Below are the 9 best kids and youth life jackets I found after doing hours of research.
 Enjoy!

 1. O'Neill Youth Superlite USCG Life Vest.Best overall youth life vest.